 Traditionally, experts have disregarded drones as a conflict sparker in interstate relations because they used to be easily destroyed with air defense systems.
-This assumption, in my opinion, is a reflection of the ever-lasting ethnocentricity in academia and expertise.
 While it might be true among big powers with advanced military capabilities (including nuclear capacity that serves as a deterrent), small powers tend to have weaker military capabilities.
 When small powers acquire drones, their policymakers deal with very different decision-making incentives during conflict.
 Let me examine now a big power scenario to contrast the differences with the Nagorno-Karabakh conflict.

 What Happens when a Big Power like India is Involved?